-Under Title 49 CFR of the Code of Federal Regulations, Part 26.11, DOTs are required to collect certain information from all contractors and subcontractors who seek to work on federally-assisted contracts in order to set overall and contract DBE goals.
-ADOT collects this information through a Bidders/Proposers List when firms register their companies on the Arizona Unified Transportation Registration and Certification System (AZ UTRACS) web portal at http://utracs.azdot.gov/Home/ a centralized database for companies that seek to do business with ADOT.
-This information will be maintained as confidential to the extent allowed by federal and state law.
+Under 49 CFR Part 26.11, DOTs are required to collect certain information from all contractors and subcontractors who seek to work on federally-assisted contracts in order to set overall and contract DBE goals.
+The Department collects this information through a Bidders/Proposers List when firms register their companies on the Arizona Unified Transportation Registration and Certification System (AZ UTRACS) web portal at https://utracz.azdot.gov/Home/ a centralized database for companies that seek to do business with the Department.
+This information will be maintained as confidential to the extent allowed by Federal and State law.

-Prime contractors and all subcontractors, including DBEs, must be registered in AZ UTRACS.
-Bidders may verify that their firm and each subcontractors is registered using the AZ UTRACS website.
+All prime contractors, subcontractors, and DBEs, shall: 1) register in AZ UTRACS, and 2) maintain their profile with current and accurate firm information.
+Bidders may verify that their firm and each subcontractor is registered using the AZ UTRACS website.